 What Is User Experience (UX)?

-An excellent user experience is vital for your WordPress website if you want to have a design that stands out from your competitors and that your customers find absolutely delightful.
+An excellent UX is critical for your WordPress website if you want to have a design that stands out and that your customers find delightful.

 The Factors That Influence Your Website UX

-According to Peter Morville, a best-selling author, and Fortune 500 UX advisor, there are 7 critical factors that affect your product/website user experience:
+Peter Morville, a Fortune 500 UX advisor, coined the following seven factors that affect your product/website user experience:

 If your WordPress website is not useful to someone, why bother having an online presence?
-Non-useful websites won’t serve your target customers and you won’t be able to compete with your competitors that have websites with useful features and content.
+Non-useful sites won’t benefit the users, and with them, you won’t be able to compete with your industry rivals that have websites with useful features and content.

-Usability of your website is connected to the ability of the user to land on your page and perform the desired action without any problems or distractions.
-For example, large enough click areas, intuitive spaces where users know they can click etc.
+The usability of your website relates to the ability of users to navigate in it without any problems or distractions.
+For example, large enough click areas, intuitive spaces where users know they can click.

-It is crucial for your WordPress website to have an ease of use, in order for the users to feel accomplished and to have a clear, defined process for them.
+Your WordPress website must have an ease of use for the users to feel accomplished and to have a transparent, defined process for them.

-Your website must be easy to find in search engines.
-This is closely related to your SEO, and flawless UX is one of the key factors that ensure you’ll be higher in SERPs.
-On your website, your products and your content must be easy to find too.
-Headlines must stand out, the navigation must be easy to access, the landing pages and service pages should not be difficult to spot either.
+Your website must be easy to find in the search engines.
+It is closely related to your SEO, and flawless UX is one of the critical factors that ensure you’ll be higher in SERPs.
+On your website, your products, and your content must be easy to find.
+Headlines must stand out.
+The navigation must be easy to access, and the landing pages and service pages should not be difficult to spot either.

-If the user can’t find anything when he/she lands on the page, how do you expect them to buy or keep reading your content?
+If the users can’t find anything when they land on the page, how do you expect them to buy or keep reading your content?

-The modern users are tech-savvy and content-savvy.
-You won’t get a second chance to lure them with your products/services.
-The user must trust you as soon as he/she lands on your WordPress website.
-And how can the users trust you more?
-With testimonials, images of your team, certificate, and industry recognition badges, and more.
+You won’t get a second chance to wow web visitors with your site.
+User must trust you as soon as they land on your WordPress website.
+And how can users trust you more?
+Through testimonials, real images of your team, certificate, industry recognition badges, and more.

-HTC sells a lot of smartphones and they’re certainly a desirable item, but if people have it in their budget and need to choose, they’ll often go for the iPhone.
-Because Apple is confident that they offer the best phone in the world, and know how to brand that emotionally.
+HTC sells many smartphones, and they’re certainly a popular item, but if people have it in their budget and need to choose, they’ll often go for the iPhone.
+Apple is convinced that they offer the best phone in the world, and they know how to brand that on their website.

-Copywriting is key here.
+Make sure that you nail the copywriting.
 If you know you got what your customers need, don’t sell the specifications and stats.
-Sell the feeling and the desirability.
+Sell the feeling, and attract the users.

-The desirability of your brand needs to be conveyed within your WordPress website design, logo, images, elements, and aesthetics.
-The more attractive and desirable your website is, the more the users will want to come back and tell other people about it.
+The desirability of your brand should be conveyed in your design, logo, images, elements, and overall aesthetics.
+The more appealing your website is, the higher your user retention will be.

-When the users open your website, you must deliver value!
-Without delivering value, it’s impossible to convince a person to give your content some attention or money for a product/service.
+When users open your website, the value that you want to deliver must be visible immediately!
+Without it, it’s impossible to convince a person to give you attention or pay for your product/service.

 A good website UX is something that will pay off in the long run:

-- Keep and Increase Your Web Traffic: Every millisecond is important when it comes to website speed and UX.
+- Keep and increase your web traffic.
+Every millisecond is essential when it comes to website speed and UX.
 Up to 47 percent of consumers expect from a webpage to load in less than 2 seconds.
-A one-second delay can result in customer dissatisfaction and increase the chances that they won’t return to your website, not to mention telling other users about the bad experience.
+A delay can result in an increased bounce rate, not to mention telling other users about the bad experience.

-- Reducing Bounce Rate: By optimizing your website’s UX for success, you’ll keep users longer on your website and they’ll explore more of your content.
-This will result in reduced a bounce rate and in ready-made conversion opportunities for your business.
+- Reducing bounce rate.
+By optimizing your website’s UX for success, you’ll keep users longer on your website, and they’ll explore more of your content.
+It will result in a reduced bounce rate and ready-made conversion opportunities for your business.

-- Positive User Feedback: Good UX is what separates you apart from your competition.
-If you have all the right elements where they should be on your page and if there aren’t any problems, you can be sure that users will give you positive feedback, spreading the word about the experience, and sharing your page with others.
+- Positive user feedback.
+Good UX is what separates you apart from your competition.
+If all the right elements are where they should be on your page, users will give you positive feedback, and refer your site to their peers.

-Without further ado, here are our top tips if you want to effectively optimize your WordPress website’s UX:
+Without further ado, here are our top tips if you want to optimize your WordPress website’s UX effectively:

 UX research is the backbone of the successful website design.
 To know what to analyze, how to analyze it and how to apply your insights is mandatory if you want to optimize your website UX for success.
 Let’s look at the following UX research techniques and how they can bring you value when you optimize your WordPress website.

-For this technique to be successful, you’ll need an “expert” – UX person or someone you know that appreciates good website UX and knows how to recognize a bad UX.
-The process consists of the expert reviewing the entire interface and usability of your website and providing you with a constructive and critical feedback.
-This is an excellent way to gather insight about your UX and see the website from an expert’s point of view.
+Find a UX expert that can tell the difference between good and bad UX.
+Let them examine the entire website and provide you with an estimate and critical feedback.
+It is an excellent way to gather insights about your UX and see the site from an expert’s point of view.

-Your user personas are a fictitious model of your ideal target users and need to be created with a focus on the traits and behaviors that they should display.
-They’re used to know exactly what the user expects from your website.
+Your user personas are a fictitious model of your ideal target users and need to be focused on the traits and behaviors that they should display.
+They can help you assess what the user expects from your website.

-You can use your user research data to develop your user personas and outline a detailed portrait for your design and marketing team to help them understand user’s needs.
+You can use your user research data to develop your user personas and outline a detailed portrait for your design and marketing team.

-There are numerous ways to speed up your WordPress website:
+Some of the best ways to speed up your WordPress website are:

 3. Clear CTAs and Messages